-English as a Second Language I is designed to teach English to the non-native speaker and is based on the development of oral language skills and interaction strategies.
+This course is designed to teach English to the nonnative speaker and is based on the development of oral language skills and interaction strategies.
 Emphasis will be given to English pronunciation, grammar, and intonation, as well as to idiomatic English expression.